curry-packages/base/README.md

 [Curry2Go](https://www-ps.informatik.uni-kiel.de/curry2go/).

-The libraries in this package can be used in these Curry systems without the use of the Curry Package Manager.
+The libraries in this package can be used in these Curry systems without the Curry Package Manager.
-Since the structure of this base repository is similar to other Curry packages, the dependency on this package can be specified in other Curry packages.
+Since the structure of this base repository is similar to other Curry packages, the dependency on a specific version of the base libraries can be specified in other Curry packages.
-This is reasonable to specify the dependency on base libraries in a Curry package.